Vigenère cipher

+If the recipient of the message knows the key, they can recover the plaintext by reversing this process.

+The Vigenère cipher is therefore a special case of a polyalphabetic substitution.

 First described by Giovan Battista Bellaso in 1553, the cipher is easy to understand and implement, but it resisted all attempts to break it until 1863, three centuries later.
 This earned it the description le chiffrage indéchiffrable (French for 'the indecipherable cipher').
 Many people have tried to implement encryption schemes that are essentially Vigenère ciphers.
 In 1863, Friedrich Kasiski was the first to publish a general method of deciphering Vigenère ciphers.

 In the 19th century, the scheme was misattributed to Blaise de Vigenère (1523–1596) and so acquired its present name.